andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 Pff...confuse me more.
 gpg cli in my opinion should never display the short and long key ids if they are not to be trusted.
+`--with-subkey-fingerprints` should be the default.
-And it should put a prefix/name if it outputs a (seemingly) random number to the user.
+And gpg should put a prefix/name if it outputs a (seemingly) random number to the user.
 But well.

 # Thoughts on multiple identities

-TODO
+I would love to only use a single identity for all purposes, because I am a single person.

+However, I do use a separate GPG key for personal and business usages.
+I might even split up my personal keys further, depending on how secret something should really be.

+The reason is (as someone on the internet pointed out): You need to expose your whole social network with GPG.
+You need to connect all your personal and business e-mail addresses to your UIDs, if you decide to use a single key.
+You cannot keep like a single e-mail-address private or disconnect it.
+It would need to be a UID in a different key then.

+It is by design.

+I would like to see a combined key which expresses "I am Andreas and I am using my personal laptop", which is pretty much the same as *please confirm your new device* messages from various services.
+My identity would still be *Andreas*, but I'd need a second secret to get access to some service.
+I'm not sure whether this is possible with GPG.

 # Thoughts on pinentry